wareya/FunkshunL/README.md

     nmy <immediate> # jump over next instruction if memory cell is not 0 def <name>      # begin function definition
 ```

+# Brainfuck interpreter

+See `main.fl`.
+Note the comment at the bottom of the file.

 # Hello World